sdstolworthy/serves-up/README.md

 npx serves-up route  "/*" -c 200 -m get -m post -f '{"hello":"world"}' -d '{"X-Custom-Header":"custom header"}' -p 3001
 ```

+## Plugins 🐙

+Serves Up is pluggable.
+Plugins are simply modules that export at least one of the following functions:

+* `requestInterceptor(request, response, next)`
+These functions comply with the [Express middleware](https://expressjs.com/en/guide/using-middleware.html) interface.

+`requestInterceptors` are called before the request is responded to.

 ## Development ⛱️

 Clone the repository and run `npm install` .